 Perimeter Foundation

 A perimeter foundation is a great type of foundation that provides structural support for the walls of the greenhouse.
-An example of a perimeter wall would be raising a greenhouse on a stem wall
+An example of a perimeter wall would be raising a greenhouse on a stem wall.

 A Stem Wall helps elevate a greenhouse.
 It is a great way to add some vertical space for shelves or just to give the greenhouse grandeur and elegance.
-When building a greenhouse on a stem wall, you will need a drop door kit that willgreenhouse on a stem wall allow to drop the door down for easy access.
+When building a greenhouse on a stem wall, you will need a drop door kit that will allow to drop the door down for easy access.
 A greenhouse base is not needed for these types of constructions.
 These bases are usually provided by the manufacturer as a part of the usual greenhouse kit.
 A basic perimeter foundation is necessary to make the wall more stable (this is not the only option).

 Wooden Foundation

 This is a really inexpensive way to build a foundation.
 It consists of flattening the surface and creating a perimeter wood frame with a 4"x4" or 6"x6" (depending on the size of the greenhouse).
-We recommend naturally resistantwood foundation wood like Cedar because it doesn't corrode the aluminum frame of the greenhouse.
+We recommend naturally resistant wood like Cedar because it doesn't corrode the aluminum frame of the greenhouse.
 You will be forming a perimeter.
 Then you proceed by inserting a metal rebar into the wood frame in order to stablize and attach it to the ground.
 You will also use a lag screw to attach the timbers together.
 This is not recommended for huge greenhouses or commercial ones, and is mainly recommended for the smaller kits.

 NB: Timbers will likely decay before the life of the greenhouse is over, so we generally do not recommend this.